 - Learning Curve

-Here are our comparisons after a year of full-time RVing and two years as liveaboard cruisers on a catamaran.
+Here are our comparisons of the boat vs RV lifestyles after a year of full-time RVing and two years as liveaboard cruisers on a catamaran.

 Size & Space